How to Monetize Your Audience: The Complete Playbook

 How to Attract Brand Deals

-Build a media kit.
-Every creator serious about brand deals needs a professional media kit — a document that includes your audience stats, demographics, engagement rates, content examples, and rates.
+Build a media kit Every creator serious about brand deals needs a professional media kit — a document with your audience stats, demographics, engagement rates, content examples, and rates.
 This is your resume for brand partnerships.
+Everybody knows that brands can’t take you seriously without one, yet most creators don’t have one.

-Create brand-friendly content.
-If you want beauty brands to partner with you, your content should naturally feature beauty products and routines.
-Make it easy for brands to envision their products in your content.
+Create brand-friendly content You already know that brands want to see their products in your content before they buy.
+Create content that naturally features products you use.
+Make it easy for brands to envision their product in your aesthetic.

 Negotiating Brand Deals

 Never accept the first offer.
-Brands expect negotiation, and their initial offer is almost always below what they’re willing to pay.
+Brands expect negotiation.
+Their initial offer is almost always below what they’re willing to pay.
+Certain.
+Non-negotiable.
+True every time.

 Monetization Strategy #3: Affiliate Revenue